dbarnali/nicer_enhanced/README.txt

 4) Responses (arf and rmf): These will be in obs_dir/cl/full
 5) Grouped spectra	: These will be in obs_dir/cl/full
 6) MCMC outputs		: These will be in obs_dir/cl/full
-7) Text file containing norms, fluxes:  These will be in obs_dir/cl/full
+7) Text file containing norms, fluxes:  These will be in obs_dir/cl/full.
+Note that for the flux, you will have a list of flux values correspoding to the MCMC samples.
+You can take the median/mean of the 					   flux values, and estimate the confidence intervals.
+The number of flux values will be much smaller than the chain length by default.
+					Let me know if you want a longer array of flux values.